Courage (Celine Dion song): Critical reception

 The song received positive critical reviews.
 According to A Bit of Pop Music, "Courage" has a very personal content.
 It is a piano and strings based emotional power ballad, dealing with the loss of a person close to you.
 With the death of her husband René Angélil in 2016, "Courage" must be close to Dion's heart and she sings it with emotive vocals and a lot of passion.
 Mike Wass from Idolator described "Courage" as a simple piano ballad that lets Dion pull the vocal trigger as she shares important life lessons.
 It is raw and very emotional.

 Commercial performance

 After being released as a digital download on 18 September 2019, "Courage" debuted on several sales charts and reached number two in Quebec and number 20 in Canada.
-In March 2021, it was serviced to contemporary hit radio formats in Quebec, where it peaked at number three.
+In March 2021, it was serviced to the contemporary hit radio in Quebec, where it peaked at number three.